aristanetworks/anta/docs/security-advisory/reports.md

 - Multiple independent detailed results for the same vulnerability remain separate rows.
 - A detailed result without a vulnerability association is emitted with empty vulnerability fields.
 - An advisory without vulnerabilities emits its unassociated detailed rows.
-- Parent-only skipped and framework-error outcomes that prevent assessment are expanded by the reporter into one row per published vulnerability.
+- Parent failures, errors, and skips that prevent assessment are expanded into one row per unassessed published vulnerability.
+If no published vulnerability remains, one unassociated row preserves a distinct late framework outcome.
 An advisory with no published vulnerabilities produces one whole-advisory fallback row with empty vulnerability fields.

 ### Columns